Spin dynamics of moving bodies in rotating black hole spacetimes: Representations of spin evolution

-We investigate three different cases related to the chosen $U$-frame.
-When using FMP SSC, $U^{a}=u^{a}$, i.e. it means the four velocity of the chosen centroid, and $\mathbb{S}^{a}$ will denote the spin vector $s^{a}$ defined in Eq. (\ref{SvecP}).
-In the case of TD SSC, $\mathbb{S}^{a}\mathbb{=}S^{a}$ given by Eq. (\ref{SvecT}) and we consider two subcases: $i)$ $U^{a}=p^{a}/M$ , when we work in the zero 3-momentum frame; and $ii)$ $U^{a}=u^{a}$ which is the four velocity of the center of mass measured in the zero 3-momentum frame.
+We investigate two cases related to the chosen $U$-frame: $i)$ $ U^{a}=p^{a}/M $ when we work in the zero 3-momentum frame; and $ii)$ $ U^{a}=u^{a}$ which is the four velocity of the center of mass measured in the zero 3-momentum frame.
 In all cases the spin vector can be expanded as

-since $\mathbb{S}^{\mathbf{0}}=0$.
-Here the spatial frame vector $E_{\mathbf{ \alpha }}$ in the $U$-frame denotes either $E_{\mathbf{\alpha }}\left( e,U\right) $ or $E_{\mathbf{\alpha }}\left( f,U\right) $ which are obtained by boosting the SO and ZAMO frames, respectively.
+since $S^{\mathbf{0}}=0$.
+Here, the spatial frame vector $E_{\mathbf{\alpha } } $ in the $U$-frame denotes either $E_{\mathbf{\alpha }}\left( e,U\right) $ or $E_{\mathbf{\alpha }}\left( f,U\right) $, which are obtained by boosting the SO and ZAMO frames, respectively.

 The covariant derivative of the spin vector along the integral curve of $u$ is

 Since the frame vectors are perpendicular to each other, we have

 for $\mathbf{A}\neq \mathbf{B}$, and because of the normalization: